 Service.
 Customer will either access the Services through the BitSight Customer Portal or the BitSight application programming interface, both of which are part of the Service.

 Use of Service.
-Subject to the terms and conditions of this Agreement, BitSight hereby grants to Customer the nonexclusive and nontransferable right to access and use the Service as follows: (i) access and use the Service solely for its internal business purposes; (ii) reproduce and store the information and data contained in the Service made available to and accessed by Customer (the “Data”) in one or more databases in its custody or control for analysis, manipulation, report preparation, or other lawful purposes, in each case for the purposes described in the immediately foregoing clause, (iii) provide and distribute to Users internally in the ordinary course of Customer’s business reports, presentations and other materials that incorporate, use or display the Data of rated organizations or derivations therefrom, (iv) share any Data regarding and limited to the Customer with any third party, including publicly, and (v) share the Data regarding and limited to a rated organization with such organization for the purpose of initiating or maintaining a business relationship via functionality provided in the Service.
+Subject to the terms and conditions of this Agreement, BitSight hereby grants to Customer the nonexclusive and nontransferable right to access and use the Service as follows: (i) access and use the Service solely for its internal operations and for governmental purposes; (ii) reproduce and store the information and data contained in the Service made available to and accessed by Customer (the “Data”) in one or more databases in its custody or control for analysis, manipulation, report preparation, or other lawful purposes, in each case for the purposes described in the immediately foregoing clause, (iii) provide and distribute to Users internally in the ordinary course of Customer’s activities, reports, presentations and other materials that incorporate, use or display the Data of rated organizations or derivations therefrom, (iv) share any Data regarding and limited to the Customer with any third party, including publicly, (v) with respect to the Sovereign Ratings Product, if applicable, share any Data regarding and limited to Israel with any other Israeli governmental agency (subject to such governmental agency agreeing to comply with the terms of this Agreement, including Section 1 and 6), and (vi) share the Data regarding and limited to a rated organization with such organization for the purpose of the NCSA activities.
 “Users” means individuals who are authorized by Customer to use the Service as permitted hereby and who have been supplied user identifications and passwords by Customer’s administrative user.
 Users may be Customer’s employees, legal counsel, accountants, contractors or consultants as long as the Service is being used for the sole benefit of the Customer and that such Users are subject to confidentiality obligations no less restrictive than those set forth herein.
 Customer agrees that it is responsible for ensuring compliance with this Agreement, including Sections 1.2, 1.3 and 6 hereof, by any individuals or other users who it grants access to the Services.
+This clause will not apply to raw data which applies to a rated organization which was not acquired through other means by NCSA.
+Bitsight warrants that it secures the use of the service using best of breed standards and technologies in order to protect customer data and activity.